FlaggIgbo/kayak_triangle/README.md

 - [ ] Add test cases
 - [ ] Add more cities to iata_cities.json
-- [ ] Only search near cities for multi-city routes
 - [ ] Prevent same city searches (e.g. LGA to EWR or NYC to NYC)